robmarshall/gatsby-source-gravityforms/README.md

 ## Using the Data

-The second step to all this is parsing the data.
-I am currently working on a component that does this.
+The second step to all this is parsing the data, it needs to be displayed.
+With a few more steps outlined in the component below, Gravity Forms will be completely connected to your static site.

 [gatsby-gravityforms-component](https://github.com/robmarshall/gatsby-gravityforms-component)